xansec/picoCTF/docs/specs/on-demand.md

 # On-Demand Challenges

-*On-demand* challenges allow isolated, per-competitor, copies of a challenge instance.
+**On-demand** challenges allow isolated, per-competitor, copies of a challenge instance.
 This functionality is supported by the `DockerChallenge` class.

 ## Advantages

-*Challenge isolation*.
+**Challenge isolation**.
 Every user gets a clean slate and their actions or modifications will not impact other users.
 This enables stateful challenges where a user can make modifications.
 It also allows more stable performance characteristics as any given "on-demand" service only has a single user.
 Importantly it prevents challenges from having unintentional lateral solutions.

-*More complex constructions*.
+**More complex constructions**.
 Since they are isolated per user the `DockerChallenge` class allows arbitrarily complex challenge design, including challenges with multiple related services.

-*Greater Development Felxibility*.
+**Greater development felxibility**.
 Anything that can be done in a container a challenge authors can do without worrying about system wide conflicts.

-*Challenge reset*.
+**Challenge reset**.
 Every user can reset their on-demand challenges to a fresh state.
 This can ease administration.

 ## Examples